 Dental disease is the most common health problem affecting our four-legged family members, but it doesn’t have to be!
-While a lack of routine dental care and teeth cleanings can unfortunately lead to tartar buildup and potential infection in the mouth, these and other oral health problems can be prevented.
+While a lack of routine dental care can, unfortunately, lead to tartar buildup and potential infection in the mouth, regular teeth cleanings can prevent these, and other oral health problems.
 At Westmonte Animal Clinic, Dr. Matagrano and her staff perform oral health exams and professional cat and dog teeth cleanings on a regular basis.
 We know that establishing a dental routine can be challenging, especially if your pet is older and set in their ways.
 Luckily, there are options available for pets of all ages, and we can help you formulate a treatment plan that works.
-Schedule a teeth cleaning by calling (407) 862-6892 today!
+Schedule a dog teeth cleaning or cat dental cleaning by calling our animal clinic at (407) 862-6892 today!

 One of the problems with dental disease is that often, our pets will not show any clinical signs until their condition has gotten more serious.
-Even then, it might not automatically be obvious to you that they need an oral exam (and possibly more).
+Even then, it might not automatically be evident to you that they need an oral exam (and possibly more).
+If you’re suspicious regarding your pet’s oral health, try to lift their lip and take a look at their teeth and gums.
 We advise pet parents to consider these issues, which could indicate advanced dental disease:

 - Bad breath